DID YOU KNOW ABOUT TURKEY…?

 » Noah’s Ark landed on Mt.
 Ararat (Ağrı Dağı) in Eastern Turkey.

 » The last meal on Noah’s Ark, Aşure, is still served throughout Turkey on its special day.

 » Tarsus is the birthplace of St. Paul the Apostle.

 » Crystal flakes can seen with bare-eyes in Erzurum-Kars region

-» The First Ecumenical Council was held in Iznik, Turkey.
+» The first Ecumenical Council of Christianity was held in Iznik, Turkey.

-» Female goddesses dominated the Central Anatolian Pantheon for thousands of years before these supernatural powers were transformed to male gods.
+» Female goddesses dominated the central Anatolian pantheon for thousands of years before these supernatural powers were transformed to male gods. (the Amazons)

 » Alexander the Great cut the intricate Gordian knot in the Phrygian capital, Gordion.